datalakehouse/docs/integrate/databases/mysql/setup-mysql-generic.md

 * Connect to your MySQL database server and access the file system
 * Access the MySQL configuration file (Ex: /etc/my.cnf)
   * For more instructions follow the MySQL binlog setup process from the MySQL documentation
 * Make sure the file has the lines as follows in the \[mysqld] section to enable ROW formatting binary log replication:

-    ```
+    ```sql
         [mysqld]
         binlog-format=ROW
         log-bin=mysql-binlog